drevops/vortex/.drevops/docs/content/tools/docker.md

   randomly assigned port - run `docker compose port solr 8983` to get the port number.
 - `clamav` - an optional container that runs a ClamAV antivirus server.
 This container is used to scan uploaded files for viruses.
   - `chrome` - container that runs a Chrome browser.
 This container is used to run Behat tests.
-It is based on the official Selenium image which has additional requried tools, like virtual desktop, installed.
+It is based on the official Selenium image which has additional required tools, like virtual desktop, installed.
 - `wait_dependencies` - a container that runs a script to wait for applications within other containers to become available.
 Docker itself can coordinate startup of containers, but it does not know when the application within the